|

 widow maker heart attack.
 I had no idea

-years.
+but deadly unstable plaque for years.
 I was the picture of health; fit,

 lean, with a very healthy diet, and I